giusedroid/sls-dictionary-bot/README.md

 ### Disclaimer

 This repository is thought to introduce the reader to serverless technologies.
-For a production environment, it would be highly recommended to separate the lifecycles of the two microservices (update and read lambdas, with relative infrastructure) and **secure the bot properly**.
+For a production environment, it would be highly recommended to separate the lifecycles of the two microservices (update and read lambdas, with relative infrastructure).

 ## Configure